zooniverse/panoptes-python-client/README.md

 $ pip install -U panoptes-client
 ```

-The Panoptes Client is supported on all versions of Python 2 and 3, from Python
+The Panoptes Client is supported on all versions of Python 3 onwards.
-2.7 onwards.

 ## Usage Examples